ts4z/barge.org/README.md

 git submodule update --init --recursive
 ```

+### Clone this repository

+On GitHub, just above and to the right of this text area, go to the Code
+dropdown and pick "ssh".

+### Test your edits

 To run a local server that shows edits:

 ```sh
 hugo serve -D --disableFastRender --renderToMemory
 ```

+### Deploying the site

 To produce a set of files suitable for copying to a web server: